MOTHERDOM’S DEPUTY EDITOR claire gillespie writes this entertaining piece.

 My next bath will be strictly a no-phone zone.
 During my window of relaxation, I received a text from the school reminding me that dress-down day was next Friday, followed by two urgent texts from my mum to confirm the birthday of one child and the T-shirt size of another.

 Setting the scene is crucial.
-In my haste to get into the bath before the water got cold (my tea was always cold; I’d be damned if my 2.30pm bath water was going to be cold too), I’d failed to carry out a quick sweep of the surrounding area.
+In my haste to get into the bath before the water got cold (my tea was always cold; I did not want my 2.30pm bath water to be cold too), I’d failed to carry out a quick sweep of the surrounding area.
 I ended up sharing my bath with a truckload of Lego and four rubber ducks.
 The first rubber duck made me smile.
 The second, third and fourth didn’t.

 A locked door means nothing to a five-year-old.
 They’ll carry on trying to hammer down that door, even as you yell, “I’m in here!” on repeat.
 They won’t believe you’re in there until they see it with their own eyes.